hardba11/bourrasque/contrib/README.txt

 Known bugs :(
 =============

-- not yet trim !
 - as I only got a mouse, flying with joystick could be difficult because no test done
 - some interior sounds triggered when view change
 - hud/minihud not shown as expected during starting
-- heading bug and radial on ND, PFD, stdby-hsi, if mag or true north choosen
+- heading bug on ND if mag or true north choosen
-- uvmap tanks
 - strobe doesnt work yet in MP
-- ND and instrument animations in MP backseat
+- instruments animations in MP backseat
 - 3D shadow not always on the ground